katspaugh/wavesurfer.js/README.md

  * `addRegion(options)` – Creates a region on the waveform.
 Returns a `Region` object.
 See `Region Options`, `Region Methods` and `Region Events` below.
  * `clearRegions()` – Removes all regions.
+ * `enableDragSelection()` – Lets you create regions by selecting areas of the waveform with mouse.

 ### Region Options